PocketChangeJ/ORgeneAnnotation_HAVANA/singleCell_splitORexpression.md

 # sd(or.expr$first) # 2.48
 ```

-The one cell without abundant OR expression expresses instead a TAAR gene, a different class of receptor protein, also found in a small proportion of OSNs.
+The one cell without abundant OR expression (`row.names(or.expr)[which.min(or.expr$first)]`) expresses instead a TAAR gene, a different class of receptor protein, also found in a small proportion of OSNs.

 ```r